Arbitrary Rights Restoration

 The process also lacks any time limits for when the Department of Corrections or the governor must take action.
 This delay has created a backlog of applications in Kentucky.
 As of March 2018, there was a backlog of 1,459 restoration of civil rights applications.

 In 2020, the district court ruled that because Gov. Beshear’s executive order cured the First Amendment violations as to some people with felony convictions, it cured them as to all Kentuckians with felony convictions, even though it excludes the plaintiffs and subjects them to the same rights restoration process as before.
-The plaintiffs appealed, and the case remains pending in the Sixth Circuit.
+The plaintiffs appealed, and U.S. Court of Appeals for the Sixth Circuit agreed that Gov. Beshear’s executive order had not cured their injury.
+It sent the case back to the trial court, which will now consider the parties’ cross-motions for summary judgment.

 Wall Street Journal "Push to give felons the vote shifts to Iowa and Kentucky"